 Come Out of Hiding

 The first and best step is to share our negative, self-critical thoughts with another person, someone who’s non-judgemental.
 Spend time sorting through your thoughts and feelings.
 What would you say to your friend having these thoughts and feelings?
-Spend time with other people, so that you can see for yourself that non-perfect people can still be happy.
+Spend time with other people, so that you can see for yourself that perfect does NOT equal happy.

 Catch Yourself Abdicating/Take Responsibility for Choice and Actions